Terms & Conditions

 9.2.
-We reserve and retain the exclusive rights to the LifeBook name, concept and methodology, the format, design and layout of the LifeBook and any other intellectual property other than as provided in clause 9.1 (LifeBook IP).
-We grant the Author a limited non-exclusive licence to use the LifeBook IP with respect only to the number and form of the printed copies of the LifeBook referred to in the LifeBook Journal and ordered through LifeBook.
+We reserve and retain the exclusive rights to the LifeBook and LifeBook Memoirs names, concept and methodology, the format, design and layout of the LifeBook and any other intellectual property other than as provided in clause 9.1 (LifeBook IP).
+We grant the Author a limited non-exclusive licence to use the LifeBook IP with respect only to the number and form of the printed copies of the LifeBook referred to in the LifeBook Journal and ordered through LifeBook Memoirs.

 9.3.
 We will retain ownership of all working materials, papers, interview logs, notes or recordings prepared or used in the course of the Project (including those containing Author Background Content).
 The Author hereby grants us a sole and exclusive licence to the Author Background Content on condition only that we do not disclose or reproduce the Author Background Content without the prior written consent from the Author or as may be required by law or to deal with any legal claim.
 Provided the Author gives us express written permission to do so, we may also make available edited audio recordings and/or an audio highlights mp3 file (subject to payment of applicable additional charges).

 9.4.
 On completion of the Project, subject to full payment of the Fees, we will deliver to the Author the agreed number of copies of the LifeBook.
 If the Author decides to order additional copies over the number agreed, these will also be provided subject to payment of the applicable additional charges.
 We shall be entitled to print and retain one copy for our records.

 10.1.
-Nothing in these Terms will limit our liability for a) death or personal injury resulting from our or our Associate’s negligence or b) any breach of our duties of confidentiality to the Author.
+Nothing in these Terms will limit our liability for death or personal injury resulting from our or our Associates’ negligence.

 10.2.
 Subject to clause 10.1:

-a) we will not be liable for any loss of profits or economic loss nor for any indirect, special, consequential or punitive loss or damage of any kind arising out of or in connection to the Project or LifeBook; and
+- a) we will not be liable for any loss of profits or economic loss nor for any indirect, special, consequential or punitive loss or damage of any kind arising out of or in connection to the Project or LifeBook Memoirs; and